HAVE A QUESTION?

 Only if gaskets are shown in the listing pictures.
-We do not carry Golf Cart Carburetors.
-If a gasket is not included, contact us and we will be happy to see if we carry the gasket you need.
+None of the golf cart carburetors we carry come with gaskets.
+If a gasket is not included, contact us and we would be happy to see if we carry the gasket you need.

-With carburetor tools, we are not able to confirm what tools will work for specific models/manufacturers.
+With carburetor tools, we're not able to confirm what tools will work for specific models/manufacturers.
 We can only say that the tool will work for the specific ‘style’ carburetor.
 If you have any further questions, contact us, and we will help you however we can.

-You can remove the spacer that’s in the shaft and put it on the other side.
+You can remove the spacer that’s in the shaft and move it to the opposite side.
 It’s a tight fit, mainly to keep the vibrations from shaking it out, so you’ll need a little bit of elbow grease to get it out and put it back in.

 Please note: We would NOT recommend using a spacer that is handmade or that came off of a different machine.
-This would void the warranty.
+This would void the warranty on our clutch.
 If you have any further questions, contact us, and we will help you out.

-It is recommended that spark plugs be changed every 50 hours, at the most, on most small engines.
+It's recommended that spark plugs be changed every 50 hours maximum on most small engines.
 You can refer to our shop section to see if we carry your type of replacement spark plugs.

-To test the starting ignition switch, connect one end of a jumper wire to the battery's positive terminal and the other end to the small lug on the engine starter solenoid labeled S. The starter ignition switch is bad and has to be changed out if the motor turns over and starts.
+To test the starter, connect one end of a jumper wire to the battery's positive terminal and the other end to the small lug on the engine starter solenoid labeled S. The starter is bad and should be replaced if the motor turns over and starts.
 Visit our shop section to check for your replacement starter from our inventory.

-It may be caused by a variety of things.
-It is best to repair the more affordable and easy parts first.
-Faulty parts that cause this kind of problem include a dirty carburetor, a faulty spark plug, a lack of gas supply to the engine, or a clogged air filter.
+It could be caused by a variety of things.
+We'd recommend trying the easiest, most affordable repairs first.
+Issues that can cause this kind of symptom include a dirty carburetor, a faulty spark plug, a lack of gas supply to the engine, or a clogged air filter.
 However, if the lawnmower starts and then ceases running, the causes may be the same.
-A carburetor failure is the most common explanation why a lawnmower starts and then fails.
+A carburetor failure is the most common cause of a lawnmower starting and then failing.
 Visit our shop section to check for your replacement lawn mower parts from our inventory.

-The carb and air filter should be faced up to best prevent leakage.
-The oil will flow from the cap if you tip it back with the spark plug face forward.
-When you turn the mower over to its side, the oil crankcase/oil dipstick/oil cap should be on the downward side.
+Yes, however, there's a right way to do it.
+Make sure you disconnect the spark plug wire so your engine doesn't accidentally start.
+When you turn the mower over, the carb and air filter should point up to prevent leakage.
+The oil will flow from the cap if you tip it back with the spark plug facing forward, so when you turn the mower over to its side, the oil crankcase/oil dipstick/oil cap should point down.